xCykrix/DynamicLights/README.md

 Commands
 - /dynamiclights lock (dynamiclights.lock)
-  - Prevents placing Lanterns and Torches from the off hand.
+  - Prevents placing Lanterns and Torches from the offhand.
 Useful for held lights while exploring or eating.

 ## FAQ